Finding a Top Financial Advisor Firm in New Hampshire

 CMH Wealth Management

 Lending the first initial of their last names to the firm’s name, the founders of CMH Wealth Management, LLC are Brian Carolan, Karen McCloskey and Kristen Hanley.
 They, along with a few other advisors, manage the firm's client assets on a solely discretionary basis.
 The team includes two certified financial planners (CFPs), two chartered financial analysts (CFAs), one certified trust and fiduciary advisor (CTFA) and one certified private wealth advisor (CPWA).

 With around 180 clients, the North Hampton practice’s client-to-advisor ratio is quite low.
-It serves individuals who are and aren’t high-net-worth, as well as trusts, estates, charitable organizations and businesses.
+It serves individuals who are both high-net-worth and non-high-net-worth.
 The fee-only firm does not have a published investment minimum, though it charges a minimum $8,000 annual fee.
-In other words, accounts with less than $670,000 may be paying an effective fee rate of 1.20% or higher.
+In other words, accounts with less than $670,000 may be paying an effective fee rate of 1.2% or higher.

 CMH Wealth Management Background